On locally $n \times n$ grid graphs: Introduction

 \subsection{Acknowledgement}

 The first and second authors acknowledge the hospitality of the Centre for the Mathematics of Symmetry and Computation of UWA, where this research was carried out.
 The first author was supported by a Post-doctoral Research Award (FRASDP) of the University of the Philippines.
-The second author was supported by NSFC (11661039) and NSF of Jiangxi (2018ACB21001, 20171BAB201010, 20171BCB23046).
+The second author was supported by NSFC (12271524)and NSF of Jiangxi (20224ACB201002, 20212BAB201010).
 The third author was supported by Australian Research Council grant DP130100106.
-The authors are grateful to Gordon Royle for pointing out the examples in Construction \ref{example:drg}, to Jonathan Hall for generously sharing his paper \cite{3byq}, and to Aart Blokhuis and Andries Brouwer, whose paper \cite{4by4} is the basis of this work and the source of many hours of mathematical joy.
+The authors are grateful to Gordon Royle for pointing out the examples in Construction \ref{example:drg}, to Jonathan Hall for generously sharing his paper \cite{3byq}, and to Dima Pasechnik for drawing our attention to the examples arising from extended generalised quadrangles, and in particular pointing out a gap in an earlier version of this paper.
+Finally we are grateful to Aart Blokhuis and Andries Brouwer, whose paper \cite{4by4} is the basis of this work and the source of many hours of mathematical joy.